PRP And Stem Cells Are Changing the Face Of The Beauty Industry

 As we age, many men and women experience hair loss, which can create bald patches and loss of volume.
 For patients with hair loss issues, PRP has been shown to help stimulate regrowth and help to get back thickness and volume.
 "People are distressed by losing hair, as your hair can say a lot about who you are," says Dr. Emer.
 "PRP can be used to strengthen and grow hair while also preventing hair from falling out."

 PRP is injected into the areas where hair loss is evident.
 "Your body's own growth factors act as fertilizer to the injected area," explains Dr. Emer.
 "The PRP triggers natural hair growth and maintains it by increasing blood supply to the hair follicle and increasing the thickness of the hair shaft.
 We can add stem cells as well to enhance the growth factors and promote even more improvement."
-PRP for hair regrowth costs around $1,500-$2,000 per treatment and usually three are recommended in the beginning.
-After the initial treatment, regular touch-ups are encouraged for best results.
+PRP for hair regrowth costs around $1,500 to $2,000 per treatment and usually, three are recommended in the beginning.
+After the initial treatment, regular touch-ups are encouraged for the best results.